-- 1. The best combination function is no combination: dealing directly with the 2-dimensional leakages allows avoiding any additional information loss. - 2.
+- 1. All combination functions imply a loss of information that can be avoided by dealing directly with the 2-dimensional joint leakage distribution. - 2.
 The sum and absolute difference combining functions give rise to exactly the same information leakage.
-This can be understood from the shape of their distributions: the distribution of the absolute difference combining can be seen as the one of the sum combining that has been folded up.
+This can be understood from the shape of their distributions: the distribution of the absolute difference combining can be seen as the one of the sum combining that has been folded up. - 3.
+For small σ_n^2 , the normalized product is the least informative combining function.
+By contrast, when increasing the noise, the information leakage of the normalized product combining gets close to the one of the joint distribution.

-- 3. For small $\sigma_n^2$ , the normalized product is the least informative combining. - 4.
-The respective efficiency of different combining functions varies with the amount of noise.
+4. The respective efficiency of different combining functions varies with the amount of noise.
 In particular, after a certain noise threshold, the product combining carries more information on S than the sum/absolute difference.

-Note that the leakage of the sum combining exactly corresponds to the previous evaluation of [19] in which masking is analyzed in the hardware setting only.
+Note that the leakage of the sum combining's output clearly relates to the previous evaluation of [21] in which masking is analyzed in the hardware setting.